Logiqx/gps-wizard/docs/nmea/messages/rmc.md

 Notes:

+- The sentence ID will be $GPRMC or $GNRMC.
 - The [positioning mode](../lookups/pos-mode.md) indicator (field 12) was added for the FAA in NMEA 2.3.
 - The [navigational status](../lookups/nav-status.md) indicator (field 13) was added in NMEA 4.10.